Preventive Maintenance Optimization PMO

 - Enhancing your PMs and your PM return on investment.

-- Aligning PM tasks with failure modes.
+- We are going to align you PM tasks with failure modes.

-Next, your PM tasks and work orders will be enhanced to:
+Your PM tasks and work orders will be enhanced to:

 - Align failure modes with PM strategies.